Aeroluna/LunaCoopMod/README.md

 - Fixed a bug causing Liberators to first decelerate when ordered to siege within their range.
 - Removed Blinding/Disabling Cloud impact visual from Nexuses (They don't even have a weapon anymore!).
 - Increased visibility of Blinding/Disabling Cloud impact visual on Planetaries.
+- Fixed an impactful balance issue where Motherships were not playing their coolest available visual animation while constructing.
+This is intended to buff Protoss visually.
+- Added smooth visual turning animations to Reapers, Hellions, and Cyclones.
+Reapers also hover further off the ground.
+- Fixed a bug where Dark Templar attack sounds would complete regardless of whether a unit had been dealt damage.
+- Increased allied push priority for Thors and Siege Tanks.
+Intended to assist bulky units in pathfinding when surrounded by many small friendly units.
+- Fixed a bug where Reaper's rapid regeneration model would persist above its transport.
+- Fixed a bug where Siege Tank impact fire model would persist above its target's transport.
+- Fixed a bug where Siege Tank impact craters would disappear and reappear if the target was picked up/dropped out of a transport.
+- Fixed a bug where KD-8 Charge knockback animation would persist on units that were no longer being knocked back.
+- Fixed a bug where visual effects from some abilities could not be seen even when large portions of the model were well within vision range (Guardian Shield, Microbial Shroud).
+- Fixed a bug where visual effects from some abilities could be seen through the fog of war (Parasitic Bomb, Stimpack).
+- Fixed a bug where Liberators (and variants) couldn't designate an attack target while morphing from AA to AG.

 thanks Common Sense Balance.